awbn/docker-gyb/README.md

 ### Customizing the jobs
 By default the container has two jobs which are run on a regular schedule.
 The 'Full' job runs at 1am every Sunday (timezone depends on the container's TZ) and does a full backup.
 The incremental job runs at 1am Monday-Saturday and does a partial backup using GYB's [`--search` parameter](https://github.com/jay0lee/got-your-back/wiki#improving-backup-speed-incremental-daily-backups).
 You can customize the timing of these jobs and the GYB command which is run using environment variables.
 You can also define your own custom job as well.

-To run the full job at a different schedule, set the `JOB_FULL_CRON` env variable to a [valid cron syntax](https://crontab.guru).
+To run the full job at a different schedule, set the `JOB_FULL_CRON` env variable to [valid cron syntax](https://crontab.guru).
 To run a different command for that job (e.g., to include only a particular label), set the `JOB_FULL_CMD` env variable to `/app/gyb <valid gyb command>`.
 See the [GYB Wiki](https://github.com/jay0lee/got-your-back/wiki) for more info on valid GYB commands.

 In addition to the `JOB_FULL_` job, there are also the `JOB_INC_` and `JOB_EXTRA_` jobs.
 By default, the extra job is not used, but could be used to, e.g., back up a particular label more often.
 See the [Parameters](#parameters) section for more details.

-### Restoring from backup
-See [GYB's wiki](https://github.com/jay0lee/got-your-back/wiki#performing-a-restore) for information on how to restore from a backup.
-Running the command in a container might look like: `docker run -it -e EMAIL=example@gmail.com -e NOCRON=1 -v ${PWD}/config:/config awbn/gyb /app/gyb --action restore`.

-Note that you must have given the OAuth token 'write' permissions to your gmail account during bootstrapping for restore to work.
-If you didn't, you can delete the `<email>.cfg` file from the `/config` volume to force GYB to prompt for a new token.

 ## Parameters